South Kasai: Governance

-Once established in power, Kalonji positioned himself personally as "big man" and patron from whom state power originated.
+Once established in power, Kalonji positioned himself personally as a "big man" and the patron from whom state power originated.
 Tribal leaders from Luba and other ethnic groups enjoyed a close, client-like relationship with Kalonji himself and received preferential treatment in exchange for services rendered.
 In particular, Kalonji was reliant on tribal leaders to mobilise paramilitaries to support the South Kasaian army.
 Governance of South Kasai was complicated by the dynamic Luba politics in which it was embedded.
 Tensions rose between Kalonji and Ngalula, who had different ideas for how the state was to be run; Kalonji wanted the government to be based in tradition and relied on customary chiefs, while Ngalula preferred a democratic system and worked with the intellectual elite.
 South Kasai had five different governments in the first few months of its existence.

 The immediate internal problems faced by South Kasai were large number of unsettled Luba refugees and internal dissent from non-Luba minorities.
 The state was able to direct money from diamond exporting and foreign support to fund public services which allowed Luba refugees to be settled in employment.
 Social services were "relatively well-run".
 State revenue was estimated to total $30,000,000 annually.
 The state produced three constitutions, with the first being promulgated in November 1960 and the last on 12 July 1961.
 The July constitution transformed the state into the Federated State of South Kasai (État fédéré du Sud-Kasaï), declaring the state itself both "sovereign and democratic" but also part of a hypothetical "Federal Republic of the Congo".
 The constitution also provided for a bicameral legislature, with a lower chamber composed of all national deputies, senators, and provincial assemblymen elected in constituencies within South Kasai's territory, and an upper chamber filled by traditional chiefs.
 A judicial system was organised, with justices of the peace, magistrates' courts, and a court of appeal.
 The state had its own flag and coat of arms, published its own official journal, the Moniteur de l'État Autonome du Sud-Kasaï, and even produced its own postage stamps, and vehicle registration plates.
 Unlike Katanga, South Kasai maintained no diplomatic missions abroad.
 The Congolese franc was retained as the state's currency.